ronaldseoh/cs276/week03/iir_chapter06_notes.md

 ### 6.1.2 Learning weights

 - How do we set the weights??
-- Used to be set by 'experts', but nowadays we learn them from curated training examples
+- Used to be set by 'experts,' but nowadays we learn them from curated training examples
 - *Machine-learned relevance*

 ### 6.1.3 The optimal weight $g$